webhintio/hint/packages/hint-doctype/README.md

 `<!DOCTYPE html>`

-It checks that the DOCTYPE is in the first line and that there are no other lines before the DOCTYPE.
+It checks that the DOCTYPE is in the first line.
+If there are lines preceeding the DOCTYPE, it checks that these lines consist of whitespaces only.
 This is important as some browsers, including versions of Internet Explorer prior to version 10, trigger quirks mode if a comment occurs before the DOCTYPE.

 It also checks that the DOCTYPE is not duplicated elsewhere in the document.